 North Carolina short tracks, from quarter-mile paved bullrings to half-mile dirt ovals with sweeping turns, host a variety of race cars and events from spring to fall.
 There’s one close to wherever you are, making it easy to fill a Friday or Saturday evening with racing excitement.
 You might even see one of NASCAR’s future stars.

 Please note: Due to COVID-19, please check local tourism offices and stadiums' websites for the most up-to-date information on events.

 1 Bowman Gray Stadium

 1 Bowman Gray StadiumWinston-SalemSee on map

 Bowman Gray Stadium draws more fans – about 17,000 each Saturday night – than any other weekly racetrack in the U.S. The track is a flat, quarter-mile oval around a football field, just like the one you ran on in high school.
 The track’s tight confines encourage contact and stoke tempers among drivers, which brings fans to their feet.
 That’s how the stadium earned its nickname: "The Madhouse."
 The first race here was held in 1949, and at one point, NASCAR’s top series raced at Bowman Gray.
 Today, the weekly program includes modifieds, sportsman, street stocks and stadium stocks.
 Most Saturdays the stadium gates open early, allowing you to go inside and use a cushion or blanket to save your seat.
-You can also tour the pits during the afternoon, examining the cars and talking with the drivers.
 The stadium closes to racing by mid-August, when the Winston-Salem State University Rams open their season.

 2 Caraway Speedway